miwermi/DA-team-proj/README.md

 # Overview of Project

 ## Presentation:
 For our final project, we agreed to dive into the fascinating world of Boardgames!
-Many enjoy the pastime of playing board games, and the reason for selecting this topic is to discover different ways of classifying board games based on a variety of characteristics in hopes of being able to recommend games people would enjoy.
-Along with recommendations, we plan to create a visual story of the games with descriptions, rules, mechanics, requirements for play, time to play, number of players, etc. This visual landscape can be explored by those eager to find new games and others who want to see how their favorites may be categorized and compared to other games.
+Even with digital technology, people still like to gather in a room and interact while sharing an imaginative experience together.
+As one team member pointed out, even in an apocalyptic universe, people would still gather to play these types of games.
+With one content expert on the team, and the rest of us being novices, we wondered if there were clusters of games – and about the possibility of making useful recommendations in an interactive dashboard.Along with recommendations, we plan to create a visual story of the games with descriptions, rules, mechanics, requirements for play, time to play, number of players, etc. This visual landscape can be explored by those eager to find new games and others who want to see how their favorites may be categorized and compared to other games.

 Some questions we are asking include, yet are not limited to the following:

 -	What genre do people tend to enjoy the most?
 -	Which year released the most top-rated board games?
 -	Can we recommend board games to the users based on boardgame characteristics?